RajDkJangam/cevoaustralia.github.io/content/case-study/iag-spot.md

 ## Solution

-The Insurance company ran some internal initiatives to rightsize AWS usage which were successful.
+Our client ran some internal initiatives to rightsize AWS usage which were successful.
 To evaluate further cost reductions they asked Cevo to assist in evaluating:

 * If using AWS spot instances would reduce the monthly hosting bill
 * If there were any other, non-monetary expenses generated from running on spot